alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 Neither of these are particularly great options.
 But there is an alternative.

 As of 2020, there's a shining fix to our predicament available, in the form of IPv6-_mostly_.
-In order to understand where IPv6-mostly comes from, I can't avoid making this post even longer than it already is and relaying the story of its inception.
+In order to understand where IPv6-mostly comes from, I can't avoid relaying the wonderful story of its inception, even though I know this post is already far too long.

 ## How to manage the unmanaged: orchestration by RFC
 How would you deal with deploying OS-level config to a fleet of devices?